- Ajaz Shaikh

 Champa Baodi

-This is unique, it is a usual large well, fed by the rainwater.
+This is unique, it is a usual large well, fed by rainwater.
 The inside of Champa Bavdi is square while its wall is round with niches in it.
 The innovation lies in building multiple stories of living apartments surrounding this round wall.
 Believe it or not, there are four stories of living quarters of the palace surrounding this.
 The final level is almost at the level of Munj Talao.
 The buildings stay cool because of the Baodi next to them.
 The long corridors allow

-circulation of air.
+the circulation of air.
 What an intelligent way to store water and make it work as an eco-friendly air conditioner.
 The name Champa comes from the fact that the well top looks like a Champa Flower.

 Jal Mahal